-The following table shows the pro forma beneficial ownership of our common stock as of June 27, 2014.
+The following table shows the proforma beneficial ownership of our common stock as of August 25, 2014.
 The table shows the common stock holdings of (i) each person known to us to be the beneficial owner of at least five percent (5%) of our common stock; (ii) each director; (iii) each executive officer; and (iv) all directors and executive officers as a group.

 Beneficial ownership is determined in accordance with the rules of the SEC, and generally includes voting power and/or investment power with respect to the securities held.
-Shares of common stock subject to options and warrants currently exercisable or exercisable within 60 days of the date of this Memorandum, are deemed outstanding and beneficially owned by the person holding such options or warrants for purposes of computing the number of shares and percentage beneficially owned by such person, but are not deemed outstanding for purposes of computing the percentage beneficially owned by any other person.
+Shares of common stock subject to options and warrants currently exercisable or exercisable within 60 days as August 25, 2014, are deemed outstanding and beneficially owned by the person holding such options or warrants for purposes of computing the number of shares and percentage beneficially owned by such person, but are not deemed outstanding for purposes of computing the percentage beneficially owned by any other person.
 Except as indicated in the footnotes to this table, the persons or entities named have sole voting and investment power with respect to all shares of our common stock shown as beneficially owned by them.

-The percentages in the table below are based on 43,631,535 outstanding shares of common stock and Class A convertible Preferred shares.
-Unless otherwise indicated, the principal mailing address of each of the persons below is c/o Relmada Therapeutics, Inc., 501 Fifth Avenue, Suite 300, New York, NY 10017.
+The percentages in the table below are based on 43,638,926 outstanding shares of common stock and Class A Convertible Preferred stock.
+Unless otherwise indicated, the principal mailing address of each of the persons below is c/o Relmada Therapeutics, Inc., 546 Fifth Avenue, 14 th Floor, New York, NY 10036.
 The Company's executive office is located at 546 Fifth Avenue, 14th floor, New York, NY 10036.